ormikopo1988/Fta.CfsSample/README.md

 Add all necessary query parameters.
 Scroll to the bottom of the side pane and select `Send`.
 The HTTP response will be displayed at the bottom of the pane.

-# Develop a sample API that consumes the MCfS API
+# Develop a sample client that consumes the MCfS API

-In this repo, we examine how you can build a simple HTTP-trigger based Azure Function API that calls the MCfS API using a custom MCfS consumer library.
+In this repo, we examine how you can build a simple HTTP-trigger based Azure Function App that calls the MCfS API using a custom MCfS consumer library.
 All code samples are written in C# using NET 6.

 The process is pretty much the same as before and you must follow the exact same steps as presented above.
-Apart from those, a few extra steps are required, to make our sample API code able to successfully call the MCfS API.
+Apart from those, a few extra steps are required, to make our sample code able to successfully consume the MCfS API.

 First, you must have sufficient permission to register an application with your Azure AD tenant and assign to the application a role in your Azure subscription.
 [Confirm you have sufficient permissions](https://learn.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal), or work with your administrator to create a service principal.
-You will use this service principal to give your Function App an identity with the correct permissions to be able to call the MCfS API.
+You will use this service principal to give your Function App an identity with the correct permissions to be able to access the MCfS API.
 If you do have permissions, then go to your Azure Active Directory and click on `App registrations` and then on `+ New registration`.

 In the new registration page, give a name for your app registration (e.g., `mcfs-client` in our case), and click on `Register`.